 A professional examination will decide whether further action needs to be taken.
 In many cases you will be asked to return to the dentist or doctor for a review of your symptoms in 2-3 weeks.

 Sometimes the clinician will need a second opinion and may refer you to specialists at a local hospital.
 This does not mean you have mouth cancer.
 In fact less than 10% of patients referred turn out to have serious conditions.
 The referral is simply to protect your interests and make sure you get the best, most thorough and fastest treatment.

 The earlier cancer is diagnosed the easier it is to treat.
 That is why every adult should examine themselves at least once a month for lumps or changes in the skin and mouth even when there is no discomfort.
-Read our Bite Back at Mouth Cancer page for more information.
+See our Self Examination for more information.

 Download a variety of free leaflets, posters and educational resources.